-Reviewed by Rich Murphy The Silent G, Arpine Konyalian Grenier’s fifth collection of poetry was published by Corrupt Press of Luxembourg.
+The Silent G, Reviewed by Rich Murphy The Silent G, Arpine Konyalian Grenier’s fifth collection of poetry was published by Corrupt Press of Luxembourg.
 The collection involves the reader as though we were sitting around a séance table taking part in calling forth victims of violent historical moments.
-That kind of engagement with the reader is what poets… Continue reading The Silent G by Arpine Konyalian Grenier’s
+That kind of engagement with the reader… Continue reading The Silent G by Arpine Konyalian Grenier

 Reviewed by S.B.
 Julian I call them my Irises -- my copies of the novels of Iris Murdoch.
 They have played such an intimate role in my life that we can't but co-exist on a first-name basis.
 I found my first “Iris” at age eighteen while back-packing in Europe.
 Near my hostel in Germany was… Continue reading Iris Murdoch, on the Anniversary of Her Birth and Death

 Reviewed by Aaron Sommers You probably know that person.
 The one who’s always late and forgetful.
 The one who loses things never throws stuff out, or— worse yet—throws out the wrong stuff.
 The one who’s all over the place.
 The one that’s, more often than not, a hot mess.
 Sound familiar?
 Author Gretchen Rubin knows… Continue reading Outer Order, Inner Calm by Gretchen Rubin